-“From this point forwards, whatever you have to say to Laurie about this matter goes through me first,” he stated.
+“From this point forwards, whatever you have to say to Laurie about this matter goes through me first,” he decided.
 “I will then decide whether it’s worth passing on.
-Understood??”
+Understood?”

 She strode away before Corry had a chance to formulate any sort of reply, fleeing downstairs to the kitchen.
 He watched her go with a frown.
 Time machine?
 Family DNA?
 Needless deaths?
 Ridiculous.

 So where had Julie disappeared to?
-“Not my problem,” he asserted aloud, clenching his jaw.
+“She’s not my problem,” he asserted aloud, clenching his jaw.
 “Not.
 My.
 Problem.”

 Lee shuffled home from the library, lost in thought.
 No matter which way he turned things around in his head, he couldn’t figure out what Clarke and Tim wanted with that old black box.
 It had been, what, two years now since his mom had grabbed it at the LaMille yard sale?
 So why were they asking about it today?
 And what did they mean, saying it could save lives?
 This was all very strange.

 Oh well.
 Clarke had said he could explain it, after getting the okay from some other people.
-Lee had said he’d get the box to them, and they’d gone their separate ways.
+So Lee had said he’d get the box to them, after which they’d gone their separate ways.

 ‘Which is good,’ Lee reflected as he trudged across the railroad tracks.
 ‘Since I don’t think many people have bothered to figure out my exact address, and I’d rather keep it that way.’
 He proceeded further into the poorer section of town, finally stopping at an old two story house with a faded nameplate on the mailbox that read: ‘King Residence’.
 Taking a deep breath, Lee entered the house and called out, “I’m home!”